-China's CBDC pilot covers 260 million people, while India and Brazil plan launches in 2024.
-However, for those in the advanced stages or late stages of development, the uptake has been mixed, with some countries like Nigeria seeing low adoption and others like Senegal and Ecuador halting development.
-In the case of Nigeria, following the launch of the digital currency eNaira in Nigeria in October 2021, the number of eNaira wallets reached 13 million by March 2023 compared with a population of 224 million and, its value reached \$48 million in comparison to a \$220 billion informal - cash-based - economy.
-To increase adoption, Nigeria would need to revisit policies related to exchange rates and financial inclusion.
+China's CBDC pilot covers 260 million people, while India and Brazil plan launches in 2024.170 However, for those in the advanced stages or late stages of development,171 the uptake has been mixed, with some countries like Nigeria seeing low adoption and others like Senegal and Ecuador halting development.
+In the case of Nigeria, following the launch of the digital currency eNaira in Nigeria in October 2021, the number of eNaira wallets reached 13 million by March 2023 compared with a population of 224 million172 and, its value reached \$48 million in comparison to a \$220 billion informal - cash-based - economy.173 To increase adoption, Nigeria would need to revisit policies related to exchange rates and financial inclusion.

-Cross-border CBDC projects are increasing, with the European Union and countries like Australia and South Korea advancing pilots.
-The European Central Banks (ECB) aims for a digital euro pilot by 2028, with over 20 other countries progressing towards pilots.
-Saudi Arabia and UAE central banks collaborated on Project Aber, a digital currency and DLT proof of concept for improved crossborder settlements, suggesting further research into tiered CBDC issuance.
-Following Project Aber's success, the UAE central bank is now implementing a comprehensive CBDC strategy throughout 2024, including the launch of 'mBridge' for cross-border transactions with India for international trade settlement after a successful pilot.
+Cross-border CBDC projects are increasing, with the European Union and countries like Australia and South Korea advancing pilots.174 The European Central Banks (ECB) aims for a digital euro pilot by 2028, with over 20 other countries progressing towards pilots.175 Saudi Arabia and UAE central banks collaborated on Project Aber, a digital currency and DLT proof of concept for improved crossborder settlements, suggesting further research into tiered CBDC issuance.176 Following Project Aber's success, the UAE central bank is now implementing a comprehensive CBDC strategy throughout 2024, including the launch of 'mBridge' for cross-border transactions with India for international trade settlement after a successful pilot.177 but by 2021, big technology companies earned 1.5 times more.